MickHarrigan/cmpe413-proj/report/Report.md

 ## Design Strategy
 ### State Machine
 The state machine acts as a controller for all other modules in the top-level chip.
 The current state is stored in a register, and the output signals are calcualted using combinational logic.
 In addition, the next state is determined based on the current state and the inputs.
+The behavior of the state machine is described by the following tables.

 Table 1 shows the list of states and a description of each.

 | Table 1: List of States |